iCliniq Logo

 The drug Capmatinib should be started under a doctor's supervision.
 After performing the diagnostic tests, the doctor prescribes the drug dosage and schedule based on the patient's clinical history and symptoms.

-Staying On Capmatinib:
+Staying on Capmatinib:

-• It is advised to take the drug in actual dosage and frequency as prescribed by the doctor.
+• It is advised to take the drug in the actual dosage and frequency as prescribed by the doctor.

 • In case of any missed dose, inform the doctor immediately.